suma956/WeatherApp/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 # Acknowledgments
-This project was inspired by OpenWeatherMap.
-Special thanks to Easy Tutorials for their valuable contributions to this project.
+This project was done by "Ganta Suma Sri" during Fornt End Developer Programe at "Smart Internz".
+Special thanks to "Ganta Kalyan" for his valuable contributions to this project.